koka-lang/koka/readme.md

 and uncomment the line `system-ghc: true`.

-If you still find yourself unable to run `stack`, you may try to just install `ghc` and `alex` and run the minimal build script to build Koka:
+If you still find yourself unable to run `stack`, you may try to run the minimal build script to build Koka:
 ```
 ./util/minbuild.sh
 ```
-If `ghc` is not available as a package, you may also try [ghcup] to install it.

 ## Windows C Compilers